Audit Firm Scalebox

 Overview

 The FRC is an improvement regulator.
-We want to work with firms to improve their ability to conduct high-quality audits and promote competition and choice in the Public Interest Entity (PIE) audit market and other audit areas within the FRC’s scope, including major local audits.
+We want to work with firms to improve their ability to conduct high quality audits and promote competition and choice in the Public Interest Entity (PIE) audit market and other audit areas within the FRC's scope.
+We know that firms with smaller PIE audit portfolios or those new to the market face challenges in meeting our expectations and in understanding how we regulate audit firms.

 What are the objectives of the Scalebox?